ehsanrezaee/DotNetBackend/README.md

 - Authentication in apigateway by identity
 - Use rabbitMq as message broker with eventBus
 - Use redis bus
-- Use jaeger as log strim
+- Use jaeger as log stream
 - Support multilanguage response
 - Use multi environment applications and apigateway
 - Standard API Resulting